PRECISION INSIGHTS

 3. CONFIDENTIALITY & ETHICS

-Never publish or share interview transcripts or findings
+Never share interview content or findings with anyone

-Never list this work on CVs, LinkedIn, or any platforms
+Never mention this work on your CV, LinkedIn, or social media

 Representing one source as multiple sources

-Using AI tools to draft, polish, rephrase, or improve quotes
+Using AI tools to write or improve content

 Fabricating or altering any content